sadchocopie/StudyWebScraping/README.md

 # StudyWebScraping
-Collection of nodes studying web scraping with python
+Collection of notes studying web scraping with python